Ta180m/BadNES/README.md

 I really like LaiNES: it's very minimal and compact — but it has several dependencies, so I try to write the shortest NES emulator possible, in a single source file.

 ### There's no sound!
 I'm working on it right now.
+You can also check out the `sound` branch, although it's still in a very early stage right now.

 ### What do you mean by "nearly complete"?
 I'll say it's complete once I finish implementing the APU.

 ### This game doesn't work!
 Check to make sure BadNES implements its mapper.

-Also, Mapper 7 is known to be especially buggy.
+### Mapper 7 / Savestates / etc. doesn't work!
+Those features are still in `beta` right now so expect bugs.

 ## Credits
 Special thanks to [Andrea Orru](https://github.com/AndreaOrru) for creating [LaiNES](https://github.com/AndreaOrru/LaiNES), the emulator that this project derives much of its code from.